StatLearn123/Parsimonious-Mixtures-of-Dimension-Wise-Scaled-Normal-Mixtures/README.md

 * X: An n x p matrix, where n is the number of observations and p is the number of variables.
 * k: A vector (or a number) containing the groups to be tried.
 If k is a vector, it must be 1:k.
-* corr: A character indicating the parsimonious structure for the reference correlation matrix P. Possible values are: "Identity", "Free", "E.comp", or "all".
+* corr: A character indicating the parsimonious structure for the reference correlation matrix P. Possible values are: "Identity", "Free", "E.comp", or "all", where "E.comp" stands for equality across components.
 When "all" is used, all the parsimonious structures are considered.
-* scale: A character indicating the parsimonious structure for the reference marginal standard deviations matrix T. Possible values are: "Free", "E.dim", "E.comp", "E.comp.dim", or "all".
+* scale: A character indicating the parsimonious structure for the reference marginal standard deviations matrix T. Possible values are: "Free", "E.dim", "E.comp", "E.comp.dim", or "all", where "E.dim" stands for equality across dimensions, and "E.comp.dim" stands for equality across components and dimensions.
 When "all" is used, all the parsimonious structures are considered.
 * tailedness: A character indicating the parsimonious structure for the tailedness parameter \theta.
-Possible values are: "Free", "E.dim", "E.comp", "E.comp.dim", "Asympt", or "all".
+Possible values are: "Free", "E.dim", "E.comp", "E.comp.dim", "Asympt", or "all", where "Asympt" stands for asymptotic value.
 When "all" is used, all the parsimonious structures are considered.
 * rel.tol: A numeric indicating the stopping criterion for the algorithm.
 * iter.max: A numeric indicating the maximum number of iterations of the algorithm.
 * verbose: A logical specifying whether to display fitting information.